Pulisic proves versatility to help Lampard's Chelsea maintain momentum | Goal.com

 Frank Lampard threw a curveball at rigid Newcastle United side to devastating effect on Saturday, introducing Christian Pulisic into midfield in a hard-fought 1-0 win that maintains Chelsea's growing momentum.

-Marcos Alonso bagged the only goal of the game, with a low, hard drive across Martin Dubravka, the winner was made possible by Pulisic.
+Marcos Alonso bagged the only goal of the game, with a low, hard drive across Martin Dubravka - and that winner was made possible by Pulisic.

 The American is a winger by trade but Lampard has both Willian and Callum Hudson-Odoi in top form, so he put Pulisic in an unfamiliar position.